amirsher/py_gpx_check/README.md

 ### Installation ###

 install [python](https://www.python.org/downloads/)

-on windows install for all users and add to path
+on windows install for all users and add to path.

 open cmd as admin: